 Thanks to the imagination of mystery and gothic novel writers, most of us have heard of poison hemlock.
 You may have seen it without realizing what it is because of its resemblance to cultivated plants and other weeds.

 Poison hemlock (Conium maculatum) is a poisonous invasive weed that has caused many accidental deaths because of its resemblance to carrots, including the wild carrot (Queen Anne’s lace).
-The poisonous agents in the plant are volatile alkaloids, and they are found in every part of the plant.
+The poisonous agents in the plant are volatile alkaloids found in every part of the plant.
 In addition to causing death when ingested, the plant also causes a miserable dermatitis in sensitive people upon contact with skin.

 Socrates drank the juice of this notorious plant to commit suicide, and ancient Greeks used it to poison their enemies and political prisoners.
 North American Natives dipped their arrowheads in hemlock to make sure every hit was fatal.